wangyanxing/Judge-at-fgdsb/README.md

 Judge@fgdsb is a desktop app to help you learn algorithms and practice real interview coding questions.

-The app will call your local compilers or virtual machines to run and judge your solutions.
+The app will call your local compilers or virtual machines to compile, run and judge your solutions.

 We do support C++, Java, Ruby and Python.
 Scala supporting is on going!

+### Build and run

+Judge@fgdsb was developed based on [Node-webkit](https://github.com/nwjs/nw.js/tree/master).

+Copy all Node-webkit files to the root folder, run ```npm install``` to install node modules and bowers.

+Then you can just open the node-webkit app.
+Enjoy it!

 ### Some Screenshots